NOTE: We only accept applications from outside Japan.

 Due to the poor economic climate, Japanese resorts have come under increasing pressure to minimise expenditures, and have reduced their intake of part-time staff.

 Internship positions (education-oriented programs) have been less affected.
-Internships place higher emphasis on education and work experience, while salary for internships is often less than normal part-time work.
+While salary for internships is slightly less than normal part-time work, internships place higher emphasis on education and work experience.

 To give you the best chance of securing a position (especially for low-level Japanese speakers), when you apply on this website, you can select whether you are also interested in being considered for Internship positions.

-Full details about our affiliated internship programs (including salary and benefits) can be found at http://www.japaninternship.net.
+Full details about our affiliated internship programs (including salary and benefits), visit http://www.japaninternship.net.